RehabMan/Lenovo-U430-Touch-DSDT-Patch/README.md

 Because the ACPI files for this computer are highly dependentent on one another, I have taken a more "developer" approach, opting to use shell scripts and a makefile to process the files automatically.
 I generally test out new ideas with MaciASL, but once I determine the final method, I integrate it into the makefile for automatic patching/building/installing.

+Note: These patches are for BIOS version 7ccn35ww.

 ### Setup: